SchloesserJonas/7seg/README.md

 - Multiplexed 7seg display
 - Simple keypad

-You can find the configuration files for the virtual hardware in the repo (`7seg.vsh` for 7seg display, `input.vsh` for keypad)
+You can find the configuration files for the virtual hardware in the repo (`7seg.vhc` for 7seg display, `input.vhc` for keypad)

-> Note: Because I was a bit lost I implemented the modulo myself instead of using the already existing instruction (it's a feature not a bug 😉)
+> Note: Because I was a bit lost I implemented the modulo myself instead of using the already existing instruction (it's a feature not a bug 😉) -> see [here](https://developer.arm.com/documentation/101655/0961/Ax51-User-s-Guide/Writing-Assembly-Programs/Expressions-and-Operators/Operators/MOD-Assembler-Operator)